bobpeulen/oci_opensearch_ad/introduction/introduction.md

 Estimated Workshop Time: 1 hour 45 minutes

+Notes:
+* Please run the workshop in your home region.
+You will use Oracle Cloud Shell to access the OCI OpenSearch cluster, which is limited to your home region.

 *The video below is an example of the final result when all steps have been performed*

 [](youtube:O-ngsxftmi4)